Jubayer1228/test_project/README.md

 Step 6: we need to create necessary views in the customers folder. views.py file has some function which will receive http request and will render HttpResponse.

 Step 7: We also need to create HTML templates to serve our views.
+To do this, we will be creating a folder named templates inside customers folder. and in that templates folder all our HTML files will reside.
+In our project, we have three html file.
+Index.html will render customer list response by querying the database. add.html will handle adding new customer post request and update will handle updating the existing rows of the customer table.

+Step 8:   we need to add routes in the customers/urls.py file. we also need to include this file in the test_project/urls.py file as the application will first look into this file.

+step 9: Now we need to run the development serve using the following command.  "python manage.py runserver" and visit "http://localhost:8000/customers/" to access customers list and "http://localhost:8000/customers/add/" to add new customer info finally to edit any existing customer info we can visit "http://localhost:8000/customers/update/<id>"